Kovah/LinkAce-Website/content/docs/v1/setup/setup-with-docker.md

 ## Base Requirements

-* Shell access to your server
+* Shell access to your server.
-* Docker version 19 or greater
+* Docker version 19 or greater.
-* docker-compose is recommended for the setup, must support compose version 3
+* docker-compose is recommended for the setup, must support compose version 3.
+* Please consider using `utf8mb4_bin` as the database collation.
+Other collations like `utf8mb4_general_ci` may cause issues with different Unicode characters.

 ---